nilsmango/project7III/content/tap/support.md

 ### What Premium upgrades are available?
 There is a one-time purchase for lifetime access to unlimited Tap use.

+### Can I edit audio clips and browse samples?
+Yes.
+Tap 2.1 adds audio clip editing with zoomable waveforms, Warp markers, loop controls, gain, pitch, cropping, and conversion tools.
+Use the Samples browser and search to find and load sounds.
+See the [audio clip guide](/tap/manual/#3-3-6-audio-clips) for the workflow.
+Available audio conversions depend on your Live edition.

 ### Where is Undo and Redo?
 Long-press on the arrows in the footer bar for undo and redo!